agiantwhale/sparsedata/about.md

 While I aim to explain ideas clearly, it is possible for my wording to be confusing or even outright erroneous.
 If you observe such case, please get in touch with me and I will try to rectify the mistake.

+This blog is open source.
+The code is [here](https://github.com/agiantwhale/sparsedata).
+Feel free to submit a pull request if you see potential improvements.

 *Opinions expressed are solely my own and do not express the views or opinions of my employer.*

 ### Author